SUB-CHAPTER OFFICERS - (At the present time there are

 Subsequently, the Redwood Empire Chapter offered to absorb mailing costs associated with publicity for the sub-chapter in return for chapter membership, without restriction on sub-chapter organization or activities and some limited financial assistance.
 The chapter also offered a seat on their Board of Directors for a Lake County representative (initially the sub-chapter leader) and space in the chapter newsletter for publicity.

-The Lake County Sub-Chapter began with about 10 retired officers and met bimonthly on the third Thursday of the month at various restaurants in the county for lunch, a practice that continues today.
-Current sub-chapter membership stands at 33 including Auxiliary members.
+The Lake County Sub-Chapter began with about 10 retired officers and met bimonthly on the third Thursday of the month at various restaurants in the county for lunch.

 Representative to Board - Mrs. Myrna M. Hurst, AUX 468-0146